dslab2018/dslab2018.github.io/labs/week12/README.md

 In order to answer this question you will need to:

-- Design a data representation of the public transist network for your route planning algorithm.
+- Model the public transist infrastructure for your route planning algorithm.

-- Build a predictive model using historical arrival/departure time data for your public transit network representation.
+- Build a predictive model using historical arrival/departure time data for your public transit network.

 - Implement a robust route planning algorithm using this predictive model.

 - Implement a method to test and validate your results.

+- Implement a web visualization to demonstrate your method.

-Solving this problem correctly can be difficult.
+Solving this problem accurately can be difficult.
 You are allowed a few simplifying assumptions:

-- There is no penalty for assuming that delays or travel times on the public transit network are uncorrelated with one another, both in time and space.
+- There is no penalty for assuming that delays or travel times on the public transit network are uncorrelated with one another.
+You will get extra credits if you do.

-- Routes are computed before-hand, and the travellers follow their planned routes to the end, or until they fail with unkown outcome (e.g. miss a connection). __Do not__ consider the case where travellers can defer their decisions and adapt their journey as more information becomes available.
-This routing strategy must take all alternate routes into account when computing the uncertainty levels, and is thus more difficult to implement.
+- One a route is computed, a traveller is expected to follow the planned routes to the end, or until it fails with unkown consequences (e.g. miss a connection).
+You __do not__ need to address the case where travellers are able to defer their decisions and adapt their journey "en route", as more information becomes available.
+This requires to consider all alternate routes (contengency plans) in the computation of the uncertainty levels, which is more difficult to implement.

 - The planner will not need to mitigate the traveller's inconvenience if a plan fails.
-For instance two routes that have a 90% chance of having a 30mins travel time are considered equivalent, even if a route has a 10% chance of having a 1h travel time and the other a 10% chance of arriving the next day.
+Two routes with identical travel times under the uncertainty tolerance are equivalent, even if outside this uncertainty tolerance on one route has a much worse outcome than the other.

 ## Grading Method

-- Routing engine (design and implementation)
+Your solution will be evaluated as follows:

+- Design and method used to model the public transit network: 10
+- Design and method used to create the predictive models: 20
+- Route planning algorithm: 20
+- Validation method: 5
-- Visualization
+- Visualization: 15
-- Documentation (written, oral)
+- Documentation (written, oral): 10

 ## Hints

 Before you get started, we offer a few hints:

 * Reserve some time to Google-up the state of the art before implementing.
 There is a substantial amount of work on this topic.
 Look for _time-dependent_, or _time-varying networks_, _stochastic route planning under uncertainty_ and _isochrone maps_.
-Throw-in a bit of _public transit_ here and there.
-Alternatively, you could begin with the references provided below.
+You should also look in the references provided below.

 * You should already be acquainted with the data.
 However, as you learn more about the state of the art, spend time to better understand your data.